 Did you know that the plural of octopus is actually octopuses?
 Not as I misbelieved octopi.
 Octopus is actually a Greek word and not Latin that is why the plural doesn’t end in i.
 Here I have curated a cool collection of vintage octopus illustrations free to print.

 I think my fascination with octopuses started when I first spotted one whilst snorkeling as a child.
 I just thought they were the most amazing sea creatures.

 If I remember correctly, octopuses did feature heavily in the illustrated books I read as a child.
 Often on illustrated alphabet charts, the ‘O’ is a big smiley octopus.

 As an adult, my interest in octopuses has become more macabre in that I love to eat them.
 A treat every year when visiting my parents in Portugal is a trip to the famous Octopus restaurants of Santa Luzia in the Algarve.

 There are over 300 species of Octopus and they are grouped in the same order as squid and cuttlefish.
 They live in every ocean in the world, and different species have adapted to different marine habitats.

 Scientists regard octopuses as the most intelligent of all the invertebrates.
-That is because they can learn from experience and have both a short- and long-term memory.
+That is because they can learn from experience and have both short- and long-term memory.

 Octopuses have even been observed using tools in an intelligent manner.
 They are also brilliant at camouflage.

-This collection of vintage octopus illustrations have been divided into 2 sections; colour and black and white prints and octopus in Japanese art.
+This collection of vintage octopus illustrations has been divided into 3 sections; colour, black and white prints and octopus in Japanese art.

 To download a higher resolution of the vintage octopus illustrations click on the title above the image.
 A larger image will open as a new window in your browser.
 If you click on that image, you will have the options to save it to your hard drive or to print it.